svigerske/mp/doc/source/modeling-mo.rst

       suffix objpriority (2-e)*S_range + 1 + S[i] - min {j in I} S[j];

 Suffixes ``.objabstol`` and ``.objreltol`` allow for objective degradation.
+However their exact meaning can vary for a solver's native multi-objective mode (``obj:multi=1``), in particular for LPs.
+Consult the solver documentation.